DibyajyotiBiswal57/Programs-list/README.md

     39.Read two numbers.
 If both numbers are even then display their sum else display their product.
     40.Read a character and check if the character is a vowel or a consonant.
     41.Read two numbers and a Boolean value.
 For Boolean true display the area and perimeter of a rectangle assuming the two numbers are the length and width.
 For a Boolean false calculate and display the surface area and volume of a cylinder assuming the parameters as height and radius of the cylinder.
+    42.Read two numbers and a character.
+If the character is ‘a’ check if the numbers are equal.
+If the character is ‘M’ check if the first number is divisible by 9.
+Otherwise find the product.

 # Status
 | Questions | QBasic | Java | Python | Rust | C | C++ | C# | Go | Haskell |